16 Macros

 End Sub

-Create a macro that ensures that the grid lines will be printed at printing.
+Create a macro that ensures gridlines will be printed for the active sheet.

 An example of a solution.